Identify Tools to Build Your App

 - A product information app, used by companies that sell directly to consumers, provides product information with ratings and customer feedback.
 It makes product recommendations based on what customers have purchased.
 It provides a public forum where consumers can provide feedback, suggest product enhancements, and even answer each others’ questions.

-For you, the AppExchange partner, including community users in your solution expands your user base, which translates into more licenses and more revenue for you.
+For you, the AppExchange partner, including community use case functionality in your solution expands your user base, which translates into more licenses and more revenue for you.
 The table reviews Salesforce Customer Community and Customer Community Plus types.

 ||Customer Community||Customer Community Plus|